Backup or sync external hard drive to Dropbox with given solutions:

 Finally, I've considered moving my Dropbox folder to the EHD, but this seems very inconvenient for any times when I don't happen to have my EHD plugged in.

 I've been trying to find other options, and I just haven't found anything that would seem to suit my needs.
-Can anyone suggest a solution that will allow me to upload this folder in a convenient and relatively speedy manor?
+Can anyone suggest a solution that will allow me to upload this folder in a convenient and relatively speedy manner?
 Thanks!

 What is the best way to backup an external hard drive?

-In the past, external hard drive is considered as one of the most used physical storage devices to protect data from a disaster, because of its portability and large capacity.
+In the past, external hard drive is considered one of the most used physical storage devices to protect data from a disaster, because of its portability and large capacity.

 However, sometimes, users may find it has some shortcomings.
 For example, you need to bring your data always with you so as to use it as needed, but it may be lost or stolen accidentally or even be detroyed by a hit or flood.
-Also, it is easy to be damaged after a long-term use.
+Also, it is easy to be damaged after long-term use.

 How to backup data on external hard drive to Dropbox

 To backup extenal hard drive to Dropbox, you can its Dropbox folder or website, but it does not suitable for uploading a large amount of data.
 The operation is time-consuming and tedious, and you may also forget to upload some of the files.
 And the dropbox folder only sync local folder within it.
 That's to say, if you want to sync folder outside this folder, you need to add it first.